Anti-Japanese resistance movement in Malaya during World War II: Success

 The MPAJA claimed that they eliminated 5,500 Japanese troops while losing 1,000 themselves.
 The Japanese claimed that their losses (killed and wounded) were 600 of their own troops and 2000 local police, and that the MPAJA losses were 2,900.
-Mr Cheah Boon Kheng thought that the Japanese's report was probably more reliable.
+Mr.Cheah Boon Kheng thought that the Japanese's report was probably more reliable.
 The MPAJA engaged in reprisals against members of the local population who collaborated with the Japanese.
 Because of Japanese policy, these tended to be ethnic Malays, many of whom the Japanese employed as policemen.
 Although the MCP and MPAJA consistently espoused non-racial policies, the fact that their members came predominantly from the Chinese community the reprisals made against Malays, who had collaborated, became a source of racial tension.
-They have been criticised for this and also for occasionally wasting time attacking the Kuomintang instead of the Japanese.
+They have been criticized for this and also for occasionally wasting time attacking the Kuomintang instead of the Japanese.

 As there was a lack of mass support from their own people, they had fewer people to carry out the actions together.
-This led to defeat easily as there was no one to fight for the organisations and carry out anti-Japanese resistance movement.
+This led to defeat easily as there was no one to fight for the organizations and carry out anti-Japanese resistance movement.
 From these two situations, we can see that the movements were unsuccessful.
 The MPAJA was unable to remove Japanese troops from the region.